 Our Science Outcomes (Impact)

-Teachers will assess children’s work in Science through formative judgements by; asking questions, observing learners during lessons, observing pupils solving practical problems, listening to pupils’ discussions and by using the KWL grids which are completed at the beginning and end of each topic.
-Effective teaching will ensure that they can solve problems by applying their knowledge, understanding and skills in Science with increasing sophistication.
+Teachers will assess children’s work in Science through formative judgements by; asking questions, observing learners during lessons, observing pupils solving practical problems and listening to pupils’ discussions.
+Effective teaching will ensure that our children can solve problems by applying their knowledge, understanding and skills in Science with increasing sophistication.
 HeadStart assessments will be used at the end of each topic to assess children’s knowledge and understanding.
 Children have regular opportunities to revisit and consolidate prior skills and knowledge to help them become confident scientists.

 St Joseph’s is very excited to announce that we have been awarded the PSQM (Primary Science Quality Mark).